How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 • combinations ae, oe transliterated as [e]:

-1. The Classic set of settings allows you to transliterate Latin words according to the classical rules (you can change any option using the settings).
+1. The Classic settings set allows you to transliterate Latin words according to classical rules (using the settings you can change any option).
 In particular:

-• positional variants of reading letters are not taken into account s, c, combinations ti, ns, sm, prefixes ex-;
+• positional variants of reading letters are not taken into account s, c, combinations ti, ns, sm, consoles ex-;

 • combinations qu, ngu before u transliterated as [ku], [ngu], in other cases - as [kv], [ngv];